-Too often, I see partners who try to create a completely democratic business structure—every detail is discussed and every decision is voting upon.
+Too often, I see partners who try to create a completely democratic business structure—every detail is discussed and every decision is voted upon.
 While this may be optimal from a partnership standpoint—equal partners having equal say in every aspect of the partnership—this is not optimal from a business standpoint.

 In any venture, someone must ultimately step up as the leader.
 Imagine two captains on a boat vying to control the wheel.
 Even with a shared vision and common goals, multiple captains trying to drive the ship will ultimately be unsuccessful.
 Best case, it will take much longer to achieve the vision; worst case, the partnership will hit an iceberg and sink.